impact of recession on your business

 Company Profiles ABB Ltd., Kuka, Amazon, Fetch Robotics, Honeywell International, Fanuc Corporation, Yaskawa Electric Corp., Yamaha Robotics, Locus Robotics, Omron Corporation and Siemens.

-Key Drivers • Small and medium-sized businesses are using warehouse robotics more and more (smes).
+Key Drivers • Small and medium-sized businesses are using warehouse robotics more and more (SMEs).

 • Venture capitalist financing has increased